 What is mobile marketing automation?

-Mobile marketing automation automation is software that controls and monitors actions related to a mobile marketer’s workload.
+Mobile marketing automation is software that controls and monitors actions related to a mobile marketer’s workload.
 This means automation is designed to perform tasks that would otherwise have to be completed manually, or would be too time-consuming to perform at all.

-Automation can assist you with everything from segmentation and personalization to analytics and messaging.
+Automated performance marketing can assist you with everything from segmentation and personalization to analytics and messaging.
 For example, it can be used to segment large audiences into cohorts (groups based on certain characteristics), giving marketers more time to analyze how those segmented audiences should be targeted.
 Strategic actions used to engage those users, such as push notifications or in-app messaging, can also be performed autonomously.

 Mobile marketing automation: 4 ways it can help you optimize performance

 - Mobile channel management: Automation can be used to manage multiple channels and integrate data for best results.
 Social media channels, SMS, in-app messaging and push notifications are all useful communication methods that allow you to engage with your users, the best of which can be determined by A/B testing.
 Automation can also help you optimize your campaigns based on rules.

 - A/B testing: By segmenting users (more on this below) you can test how different types of users respond to your creative.
 Because automation does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.